karepker/track-list-to-cue-sheet/README.md

 optional arguments:
-  -h, --help            show this help message and exit --performer PERFORMER
+  -h, --help            show this help message and exit --name-index NAME_INDEX
+                        The index of the column in the track list containing the track name.
+  --time-index TIME_INDEX
+                        The index of the column in the track list containing the track's elapsed time.
+  --performer PERFORMER
                         The performer to be attributed by PERFORMER.
   --start-seconds START_SECONDS